Beat-YT/FNFestival-Events/README.md

 ## DRUMS

-The drums part must starts with the text event `PART DRUMS`
+The drums part must starts with the text event (track name type) `PART DRUMS`

 Events that only apply to the drums instrument: